CONTINUATION PROJECT – Hunter Valley Operations

 To continue to operate with increased efficiency, we will need to upgrade some existing mine infrastructure areas, coal preparations plants and rail load out facilities.
 We propose to realign a section of Lemington Road along with some power and telecommunication lines.

 The Project will be assessed by the NSW and Federal governments.
 The timing of a decision rests with those government processes.
 After the public exhibition of the EIS, the governments will use community and government agency feedback to decide whether to approve the Project.
-The NSW Department of Planning and Environment may refer the Project to the Independent Planning Commission.
+The NSW Department of Planning and Environment will refer the Project to the Independent Planning Commission for determination.

-We have consulted the community and agencies extensively over several years during scoping, design and the preparation of the EIS.
+We have consulted the community and agencies extensively over several years during scoping, design and the preparation of the EIS and Amendment.
 We are thankful for their feedback which has been incorporated into the final design and impact minimisation plans.

 The Government will look at feedback from the community when deciding whether to approve our proposal.
 We encourage people to make a submission, including if they support the proposal.